All You Need to Know About Account-Based Selling

 - Only one or just a few stakeholders are involved in your average deal

-- You’re still trying to find your market fit – and therefore can’t define your ideal customer profile
+- You’re still trying to find your market fit–and therefore can’t define your ideal customer profile

-If you’re selling to small to medium-sized companies where only one or a few stakeholders typically get involved in the deal, you probably can’t – and shouldn’t – justify putting as much manpower and dedication into each prospective customer as the account-based sales model requires.
+If you’re selling to small to medium-sized companies where only one or a few stakeholders typically get involved in the deal, you probably can’t–and shouldn’t–justify putting as much manpower and dedication into each prospective customer as the account-based sales model requires.

-This sales model requires laser precision of target accounts.
+The account based selling model requires laser precision of target accounts.
 If you don’t have a customer base large enough yet to identify what features characterize an ideal prospect for your business, or if you’re still determining product-market fit, consider holding off on account-based sales.

 How to find out which accounts to target